ramenguy99/xpg/ROADMAP.md

     - [ ] clang on windows
     - [ ] gcc on linux
     - [ ] clang on linux
-- [ ] Enable wayland in GLFW after merging this patch to the fix the build on manylinux: https://github.com/glfw/glfw/pull/2649

 Maintenance:
 - [x] Update all deps (last: 22/04/2025)
 - [x] Add basic CI build on master or manually triggered (can remove slang to keep it fast, could also be a pipeline option)
-- [ ] Add simple unit tests, pytest with a specific python version?
-Use lavapipe for rendering tests?

 C++:
 - [x] Cleanup namespaces